KeckObservatoryArchive/PyKOA/README.md

 the California Institute of Technology in coordination with the Jet Propulsion Laboratory (JPL).

-If you used PyKOA in your resesearch, please acknowledge KOA as follows:
+If you used PyKOA in your research, please acknowledge KOA as follows:

     "This research has made use of the Keck Observatory Archive (KOA), which is operated by the W. M. Keck Observatory and the NASA Exoplanet Science